 Bounce Pink Flame 'Balboufink'

 Ideal for containers, hanging baskets, and a border edge, 'Balboufink' was named a 2015 All-America Selections winner, meaning this variety exhibits superior disease resistance, a long bloom time, and novel colors.
-The profuse flowers are over an inch in size, and will attract butterflies to your garden.
+The profuse flowers are over an inch in size and will attract butterflies to your garden.
+Look for three additional color choices in the Bounce series, including white, cherry, and bright coral.

 SunPatiens Spreading Shell Pink

 What is it about this new SunPatiens introduction that got the attention and recognition of All-America Selections judges?
-The plant shrugs off summer heat, rain, and wind, producing soft salmon pink flowers from early spring until frost.
+The plant shrugs off the summer heat, rain, and wind, producing soft salmon-pink flowers from early spring until frost.
 Flowers may reach three inches in size, attracting hummingbirds with nectar-rich flowers.
-Plants average two feet in height, and require minimal fertilizing.Continue to 5 of 7 below.
+Plants average two feet in height and require minimal fertilizing.Continue to 5 of 9 below.

 Florific Sweet Orange

-Wherever you decide to tuck in the compact, mounding plants of Florific Sweet Orange impatiens, their bi-colored orange blooms will stand out.
+Wherever you decide to place the compact, mounding plants of Florific Sweet Orange impatiens in the garden, their bi-colored orange blooms will stand out.
 Fertilize and deadhead these flowers monthly to ensure repeat blooming from late spring until frost.
 The hue and form of the blossoms appeal to all pollinators, from bees and butterflies to hummingbirds.

 SunPatiens Compact Pink